M-F-Tushar/CSE-2101-Data-Structure/README.md

 - [x] Chapter 5: Linked Lists
 - [x] Chapter 6: Stacks, Queues, Recursion
 - [x] Chapter 7: Trees
-- [ ] Chapter 8: Graphs and Their Applications
+- [x] Chapter 8: Graphs and Their Applications
-- [ ] Chapter 9: Sorting and Searching
+- [x] Chapter 9: Sorting and Searching

-*Note: Currently, 7 chapters have been completed.
+*Note: Currently, 9 chapters have been completed.
 The repository will be updated as the course progresses.*

 ---